business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 What does a fiduciary liability insurance policy cover?

-Fiduciary liability insurance protects the people who advise on the plan’s selection or help employees enroll.
+Fiduciary liability coverage protects those who advise on the plan’s selection or help employees enroll.
 It does not protect third-party advisors or managers; these individuals should have their own insurance policies.

 The policy covers innocent and negligent mistakes.
-Remember that your directors and officers may not be plan experts, and your plan administrator is not an investment expert.
+Remember that your directors and officers may not be plan experts and your plan administrator is not an investment specialist.
 People can make honest mistakes, and this is what fiduciary liability insurance covers.

 High-risk investments